 For local weekend seminars and workshops visit https://www.griefrecoverymethod.com/grief-recovery-workshops.

 Finding ways to work through grief and get tools to move forward for individuals, families and children can be done by other methods outside of traditional counseling.
+There are tangible ways such as an urn necklace for ashes to help someone that is grieving but often that is chosen in conjunction with additional resources.
 From grief cruises to attending conventions and conferences to finding local assistance, families can explore unique opportunities to heal from their loss.